Help! I'm a Teenage Outlaw: Major characters

-Sir John Snakelaw - The Devereux castle has been commandeered by her uncle, the evil Sir John Snakelaw, who imposes crippling taxes on the local populace.
+Sir John Snakelaw is Devereux's uncle and her legal guardian who imposes crippling taxes on the local populace.
 Sir John is supported by a motley crew including Captain Watt and a hapless team of guards.
-He also has a food taster whose ingestion of poison has prematurely aged him so that he looks 50 rather than 20.He hates his mother and would do anything to get money.
+He also has a food taster whose ingestion of poison has prematurely aged him so that he looks 50 rather than 20.
+He hates his mother and would do anything to get money.
 He also pays a lot of money for the capture of the Swiftnick Gang.
-He is Lady Devereux's legal guardian.

 In one of the episodes he sang Romeo and Juliet to a rich widow named Countess Cornocopia for money but was tricked by Swiftnick.

-Sir John is known to have a particularly bad reaction to Shellfish especially prawns, this reaction causes him to fart rudely and often, one such time was in "Love Hurts" in front of Countess Cornocopia.
-In the Episode "Pants" he discourages Captain Watt ordering shellfish from the caterers once they believe to have captured Swiftnick.
+Sir John is known to have a particularly bad reaction to shellfish, especially prawns.
+This reaction causes him to fart rudely and often, such as in "Love Hurts" where he does in front of Countess Cornocopia.
+In "Pants" he discourages Captain Watt ordering shellfish from the caterers once they believe to have captured Swiftnick.

-Giles - Sir John's son, the spoilt Giles, has a crush on Lady Devereux but it is strictly one way.
-He takes lessons in flirting and fencing (although not showing the same aptitude for it as Lady Devereux).
-He will do anything to gain "Daddy"'s approval.
+Giles is Sir John's son, who has a crush on Lady Devereux but it is strictly one way.
+He takes lessons in flirting and fencing, although not showing the same aptitude for it as Lady Devereux.
+He will do anything to gain father's approval.
 Giles once sabotaged Lord Montague's kart during the village karting race.